ysraell/random-forest-mc/README.md

 This project is about use Random Forest approach for *multiclass classification* using a dynamic tree selection Monte Carlo based.
 The first implementation is found in [2] (using Common Lisp).

+## Description

+Stable version, 100% code coverage in tests, A+ quality (LGMT).
+This version of Random Forest makes the selection of trees based on indirect optimization via Monte Carlo simulations.
+Highly robust against unbalance between classes and missing data (for training and prediction).
+Optimized for training in parallel processing.
+Merge native between separate trained models, with simple merge or optimized; thus new models can be mixed with old models generating mixed models (mixing of decision trees), reducing possible new data vieses.
+This model is highly recommended for EDAs, because it offers a high degree of explainability for PoCs, as it has an excellent relationship between generalization and cost of training and maintenance.
+Already validated in production, with real data, for churn prediction, with data in the form of time series.
+In addition, it is excellent for studying Python, because the model is 100% Python code, using some of the most pytonic features!
+Inspect the code and enjoy!

 ## Install:

 Install using `pip`: